vlang/v/doc/docs.md

 `match` must have a pattern for each variant or have an `else` branch.

-There are two ways to access the cast variant inside a match branch:
-- the shadowed match variable
-- using `as` to specify a variable name

 ```v ignore
 struct Moon {}
 struct Mars {}